sydneykleingartner/darkpixels/README.md

 - step2.py
     - extract all pixel values from the image and store in a list
     - print out the for loop for formatting checking
+- step3.py
+    - initialize variables and for loops
+    - overall strategy for step 3

 what i still need to do:
 - step3.py